 Surin Kim, Ph.D.
-Textiles, Merchandising, and Fashion Design
+Assistant Professor, Textiles, Merchandising and Fashion Design

 Surin Kim is an assistant professor and extension specialist of entrepreneurship at the University of Nebraska–Lincoln.
 Surin Kim is charged with helping Textiles, Merchandising & Fashion Design and Nebraska Extension to build on and expand the reach and effectiveness of existing youth entrepreneurship curricula and to develop, disseminate and evaluate programs focused on entrepreneurship development for youth, women, immigrants and underserved constituencies.
 She teaches experiential learning courses regarding product development, entrepreneurship, and innovation for students and professionals.
 She also develops collaborative frameworks and networks aimed at strengthening and sustaining the social and economic ecosystems that make successful communities places where people want to live and work.